carrn7k/neighborhood-map/README.md

-npm install gulp-autoprefixer --save-dev npm install gulp-concat --save-dev npm install gulp-uglify --save-dev
+npm install gulp-autoprefixer --save-dev npm install gulp-concat --save-dev npm install gulp-uglify --save-dev npm install gulp-clean-css --save-dev

-For a reference of the gulp functions being used in this app, please refer to the gulp.js filesDepending on the structure of your directory, you may to reconfigure the folder destinations and sources.
+For a reference of the gulp functions being used in this app, please refer to the gulp.js file.
+Depending on the structure of your directory, you may need to reconfigure the folder destinations and sources.
+Once the Gulp plugins have been installs, simply type commands in the Node terminal to execute them.